 Cardboard Takeout Containers

-Many cardboard or paper takeout boxes are lined with a plastic resin or coating and they can’t even be recycled in most places.
+Many cardboard or paper takeout boxes, as well as single use coffee cups, are lined with a plastic resin or coating and they can’t even be recycled in most places.

 What To Do About It: Go out to dine, buy takeout from restaurants that use sustainable, recyclable or biodegradable containers, or bring your own glass or stainless containers for takeout.